-EDR: The endpoint protection your antivirus cannot provide
+EDR: The endpoint protection your antivirus can't provide

-EDR (Endpoint Detection and Response) represents the major evolution of traditional antivirus solutions.
-Where antivirus software compares signatures of known files, EDR continuously monitors the behavior of your endpoints to detect and block advanced cyberattacks: ransomware, fileless attacks, compromises through stolen credentials.
+EDR (Endpoint Detection and Response) represents a major evolution from traditional antivirus solutions.
+Whereas antivirus software compares known file signatures, EDR continuously monitors the behavior of your endpoints to detect and block advanced cyberattacks: ransomware, fileless attacks, and compromises via stolen credentials.
+It is one of the cornerstones of a comprehensive approach to protecting workstations and mobile devices.

 According to the CESIN 2024 report, 92% of cybersecurity professionals have deployed EDRs, and 54% consider them "very effective".
 But not all BDUs are created equal, and above all: a single BDU is never enough.

-Microsoft Defender for Business: EDR already included in your Business Premium license
+Microsoft Defender for Business: EDR is already included in your Business Premium license

 If your company uses Microsoft 365 Business Premium, you already have Microsoft Defender for Business - a complete EDR solution included in your subscription.